david-zaletanski/fetchunsplash/README.md

 Unsplash requires registration to use their API.
 To register and get the necessary appId and appSecret, first create an Unsplash API account.
 Then [register an Application](https://unsplash.com/documentation#registering-your-application) in order to receive your *UNSPLASH_APPID* and *UNSPLASH_APPSECRET*, both of which are required for fetchunsplash to work.
 You may want to read up on [Unsplash API Rate Limits](https://unsplash.com/documentation#rate-limiting) while there.

-Prior to running fetchunsplash you must either set the following system environment variables to the values provided by Unsplash for your application:
+Prior to running fetchunsplash, you must either set the following system environment variables to the values provided by Unsplash for your application:

  * **UNSPLASH_APPID**=<required, unsplash_app_id>
  * **UNSPLASH_APPSECRET**=<required, unsplash_app_secret>
  * UNSPLASH_CALLBACK=<optional, unused>

+**OR**

-**OR** place them in a `.env` file in the same directory as `fetchunsplash.js`.
+Place these three properties in a `.env` file, and put it in the same directory as `fetchunsplash.js` and it will read in these values.

 ## Usage